Lex-au/Orpheus-FastAPI/README.md

 2. In OpenWebUI, go to Admin Panel > Settings > Audio
 3. Change TTS from Web API to OpenAI
 4. Set APIBASE URL to your server address (e.g., `http://localhost:5005/v1`)
-5. API Key can be set to "not-needed"
+5. Set API Key to your configured API key or "not-needed" if API key authentication is not enabled
 6. Set TTS Voice to one of the available voices: `tara`, `leah`, `jess`, `leo`, `dan`, `mia`, `zac`, or `zoe`
 7. Set TTS Model to `tts-1`